 A gantt chart comes in handy when your project requires more planning than a basic to-do list.
 This guide will give you the basics of what you’ll need to create a gantt chart, no matter what platform you choose.

 Once you’ve completed these basics, click Create New Project to move on to adding tasks.

 Adding tasks to your gantt chart is the first step in creating your project timeline.
 To create tasks, click on the Add Task link (+Task), and type the name of your first task.

 Hit enter to add another task.
 Repeat this process until you have all (or most) of your tasks added to the task list.

-Now that you’ve got a full task list, it’s time to schedule all those tasks.
-TeamGantt makes scheduling tasks super simple because you can click and drag each task for as long as it should take.
+Now that you’ve got a full list of work to be done, it’s time to schedule all those tasks.
+TeamGantt makes scheduling tasks super-simple because you can drag and drop each task on your timeline.

-Now that your tasks are entered and scheduled, hover over a task and click the gray dot that appears.
+Now that your tasks and milestones are entered and scheduled, hover over a task, and click the gray dot that appears.

 Click and drag the dependency line to the task you want to link it to.

 Step 6: Invite people to your project and assign tasks to those responsible